tsenying/CarND-Behavioral-Cloning-P3/writeup_report.md

 ### Data Used

-Lacking gaming skills to guide the car smoothly around the track, the Udacity provided dataset was used.
+Lacking gaming skills to guide the car smoothly around the track, the Udacity provided dataset was used for this project.

 This data is split into training and validation datasets using as split ratio of 4-to-1 train vs validation.
 Or 80% training, 20% validation.